 Multiple sclerosis affects the central nervous system, which can then result in movement difficulties.
 In this condition, the muscles may become harder to move without pain, and can atrophy because they're not being used.
-Muscle spams and coordination problems can also occur.
+Muscle spasms and coordination problems can also occur.
 Symptoms often can be triggered or worsened by exposure to heat.

 Those with MS usually don't have constant symptoms, although an attack can last for months in some cases.
 These attacks can temporarily impair movement, cause vision problems, and give the sufferer great pain.
 Symptoms often go away, especially in the early stages of the disease, and a person with the condition may go through long periods with no problems at all.
 As the disease worsens, however, attacks may become more frequent, and the person less likely to recover from them.

 A medical professional typically diagnoses MS based on MRI scans of the brain and spinal cord, nerve function tests, and a lumbar puncture.
 He or she will also typically examine the eyes for irregular responses of the pupils and other vision problems.
 A neurological exam to test movement in the arms and legs, reflexes, and changes in sensation in any part of the body may also be conducted.

 Tests for MD include muscle function tests and a muscle biopsy in some cases.
 Some types often have clear physical symptoms.
 Blood tests are often performed to find the levels of certain enzymes, including creatine kinase.
 DNA tests may be used to look for specific genetic mutations found in some forms of the disease.